 Table 23 and Table 24 below show the 2025-2026 allocations and projected catch under Alternative 2.
 Catch projections remain the same under Alternative 2 for all species categories except for Dover sole, other flatfish, Pacific halibut, and shortspine thornyhead north of 34° 27' N. lat.
 Pacific halibut is a bycatch species in the IFQ fishery, and compared to Alternative 1, the Alternative 2 catch projections are only 0.1 mt higher in 2025 and 0.1 mt lower in 2026, with less than 50 percent projected attainment under both Alternatives 1 and 2.
 The impacts from Alternative 2 for the remaining three species categories are discussed in more detail below.
-With higher Alternative 2 allocations for other flatfish and shortspine thornyhead, the IFQ fishery is projected to catch roughly 0.4 percent more of the other flatfish complex and 9-13 percent more of shortspine thornyhead south is fixed at 50 mt, and therefore, IFQ catch projections are not different under Alternative 2 compared to Alternative 1.
+With higher Alternative 2 allocations for other flatfish and shortspine thornyhead, the IFQ fishery is projected to catch roughly 0.4 percent more of the other flatfish complex and 8-12 percent more of shortspine thornyhead north, compared to Alternative 1.
+The IFQ allocation for shortspine thornyhead south is fixed at 50 mt, and therefore, IFQ catch projections are not different under Alternative 2 compared to Alternative 1.
 With lower Alternative 2 allocations for Dover sole, the IFQ fishery is projected to catch approximately 0.3 percent less Dover sole, compared to Alternative 1.

-Table 22.
+Table 23.
 Alternative 2-Shorebased IFQ.
 2025-26 allocations (mt), projected catch (mt), and percent attainment under Alternative 2 for IFQ species categories with alternative IFQ allocations based on management measure options.
 The "LOW" and "HIGH" allocations represent bookends, and for some species categories there are multiple possible allocations within those bookends.